singul4ri7y/promit/README.md

 **Follow the below rules of contribution:**
  - All the codes contributed in this repository must be of MIT license.
- - If you are a contributor, leave your fullname, email and current age (Yes, ``age``.
-I want person of any age to contribute to this project and I want to show it to the people, even if you are 8 or 70 year old) in such manners ``(index) fullname <email> age``.
-If you do not want to put your age, Use ``<restricted>`` in the age portion like ``fullname <email> <restricted>``.
+ - If you are a contributor, leave your fullname, email and your contributed GitHub account username in such manner ``(index) fullname <email> username``.
 In the next line, please denote your contribution or designation in one line starting with a tab.
  - Leave full details of your contribution in the commit changes log and in the pull request as well.
  - Try leaving comments, as that helps (Like I'm the one to talk).